Holiday adventures in Weymouth (Day 1): Jellyfish and Castles

 I do this on all holidays as it is a chance to go places that suit me and also to check out places I might want to bring the family on another day.
 I walk a lot at home and find it a really good way of exploring an area to get a feel of it and find unique areas that are not in the guides.
 It is much harder to do with a family in tow because they just do not have the stamina.

-I took a look at the local maps and of course google and saw a nice coastal walk that ends near Weymouth centre.
-The walk is about 1 hour in total and I saw some interesting places on the route so I pick myself up and head out.
+I took a look at the local maps and, of course, google and saw a nice coastal walk that ends near Weymouth centre.
+The walk is about 1 hour in total, and I saw some interesting places on the route, so I picked myself up and headed out.

-Just 10 minutes into the walk I get my first reward.
-You can never really capture the view on a camera but this scene on the left with a little flower in the corner, Portland in the background and the bay in the middle was just a treat to walk alongside.
+Just 10 minutes into the walk, I got my first reward.
+You can never really capture the view on a camera, but this scene on the left, with a little flower in the corner, Portland in the background, and the bay in the middle, was just a treat to walk alongside.

 The evening was warm and still so the gentle sea air was lovely and I was really glad I had made the effort to get out.
 As is so often the case, now that I had got out and was enjoying myself my mood had changed and I did not want the walk to end because I was looking forward to what i would find.

-A little further on I came across an epic find of Sandsfoot castle, which is a beautiful ruin built by Henry the VIII and finished around 1536.
-When I wandered by in the evening the castle was empty except for a few passersby so I had the joy of exploring it at my leisure relatively uninterrupted.
+A little further on, I came across an epic find: Sandsfoot Castle, a beautiful ruin built by Henry the VIII and finished around 1536.
+When I wandered by in the evening, the castle was empty except for a few passersby, so I had the joy of exploring it at my leisure relatively uninterrupted.

-The day was very warm and the evening air had become quite stagnant so the feeling of the cool sea breeze was lovely as it took some of the heat away.
+The day was very warm, and the evening air had become quite stagnant, so the cool sea breeze was lovely as it took some of the heat away.

 I carried on along the coastal path a few hundred metres and considered where next?

-I was considering whether I should try and reach the fort I could see in the distance but I had not intended to go so far this evening because I was tired and wanted a gentle stroll.
-So I checked google maps and to my surprise I found the perfect route home that would mean I do a loop and keep seeing new parts of Weymouth instead of retracing my steps.
+I was considering whether I should try to reach the fort I could see in the distance, but I had not intended to go so far this evening because I was tired and wanted a gentle stroll.
+So I checked Google Maps, and to my surprise, I found the perfect route home that would mean I do a loop and keep seeing new parts of Weymouth instead of retracing my steps.
 I like to do this when exploring so I cover my area and get more opportunities to find something I like.

 So I spent a little while enjoying the view out to Nothe fort, wondering if I would make it there and what it would be like before setting off again to find this new route.

-What I had noticed was a leafy walk named The Rodwell trail that led right back to our holiday site.
+What I had noticed was a leafy walk named The Rodwell Trail that led right back to our holiday site.
 It was a short walk from the coastal path and gave me a completely different view of Weymouth.
-Changing from wide coastal views to thick trees either side with a view north or south but little either side.
+Changing from wide coastal views to thick trees on either side with a view north or south but little on either side.

-Then something caught my eye and convinced me this was the path I needed to follow.
-I saw the sign below and it reminded me of the type of sign you often get in Milton Keynes giving you the history of the area you are in and telling you what you are looking at.
+Then, something caught my eye and convinced me this was the path I needed to follow.
+I saw the sign below, and it reminded me of the type of sign you often get in Milton Keynes, giving you the history of the area and telling you what you are looking at.

-I had been feeling a bit of deja vu on this trail and now I had learned why.
-It turns out that I was on Weymouth railway walk and I was excited for another reason.
+I had been feeling a bit of deja vu on this trail, and now I had learned why.
+It turns out that I was on the Weymouth railway walk, and I was excited for another reason.

-My Grandma came from Weymouth so the whole trip has been in my head as one to explore where she grew up and understand her childhood a little better.
+My Grandma came from Weymouth, so I have imagined the whole trip as one to explore where she grew up and better understand her childhood.

-So it was a really pleasant surprise that Weymouth connects me with my Grandma and with another railway walk which was built around the same time as ours in Milton Keynes.
+So it was a really pleasant surprise that Weymouth connected me with my grandma and with another railway walk that was built around the same time as ours in Milton Keynes.

 Go play 🙂

 So there you have it.
-The start of our holiday and I’ve moved, played and enjoyed every minute while at the same time I have invested heavily in my health.
-We’re all tired and can’t wait for tomorrow, we are going to Durdle door!!! and in the evening I will be exploring Portland.
+It was the start of our holiday, and I’ve moved, played, and enjoyed every minute while investing heavily in my health.
+We’re all tired and can’t wait for tomorrow.
+We are going to Durdle Door!!! and in the evening, I will be exploring Portland.

 Useful references